Avatr Technology

 Avatr Technology Co., Ltd. (阿维塔 (Ā wéi tǎ); pronounced "Avatar") is a Chinese electric vehicle manufacturer headquartered in Chongqing.

-Avatr Technology was established in 2018, with Changan Automobile and CATL as its first and second largest shareholders, holding 40.99% and 14.1% equity stakes in collaboration with various Chinese domestic entities.
+Avatr Technology was established in 2018, with China Changan Automobile and CATL as its first and second largest shareholders, holding 40.99% and 14.1% equity stakes in collaboration with various Chinese domestic entities.
 Huawei supplies advanced driver-assistance systems algorithms and smart cockpit solutions.